What Are Marionette Lines and How Can Fillers Help?

 Can marionette line filler go wrong?

 As with any injectable treatment, there are risks involved.
 Potential complications include bruising, swelling, asymmetry, lumps, or in rare cases, vascular occlusion.
 Choosing an experienced, qualified injector significantly reduces these risks.
-At ALGM Beauty Bar, we prioritize patient safety and operate under physician oversight.
+At ALGM Beauty Bar, we prioritize patient safety, operate under physician oversight, and keep hyaluronidase on-site for emergency reversal of HA fillers if needed.

 At what age do marionette lines appear?